Skip to main content

 Single-estate teas, regional varieties, and widely available brands all covered.
 Custom entries can be added in the app.

-Temperature is the most common mistake
+Temperature is the most common mistake.

-Four methods — all valid, all producing different results from the same leaf.
+All four are valid.
+All four produce different results from the same leaf.
 SteepLog's session log tracks which method you used alongside your parameters and rating.

 MethodVesselLeaf ratioSteep timeNotes

-GongfuGaiwan or small teapot (100–150ml)5–8g per 100ml10–30 secShort, fast, repeated steeps reveal layers.
+GongfuGaiwan or small teapot (100 to 150ml)5 to 8g per 100ml10 to 30 secShort, fast, repeated steeps reveal layers.
 Best for oolongs and pu-erh.

 Search 173+ teas.
 Log every session.

 Free.
 No subscription.
 No credit card.
+Or download the printable reference first.